Wyanokie High Point Loop from the New Weis Center

 The summit offers panoramic views to the southeast over the Wanaque Reservoir.
 To the east, beyond the reservoir, you can see a long bridge carrying I-287 over a low area and, on a clear day, the New York City skyline may be seen on the horizon.
 To the north and west are Saddle, Assiniwikam and Buck Mountains.

 After spending some time savoring the views from this magnificent location, surrounded by pitch pines, follow the red-and-white and teal diamond blazes as they descend from the summit, passing more views of the Wanaque Reservoir along the way.
-The trees in this area have died as a result of droughts and gypsy moth infestations, so the blazes are painted on rocks and occasional tree stumps.
+The trees in this area have died as a result of droughts and gypsy moth infestations (although some are startng to regenerate), so the blazes are painted on rocks.
+A section of the trail descending from High Point is poorly blazed, but the trail is clear and evident.

 The trail eventually goes back into the woods and bears left, with the descent becoming less steep.
-At the base of the descent, the white-blazed Lower Trail begins to the right.
-Just beyond, the trail crosses a stream, and soon afterwards, the yellow-on-white Mine Trail joins from the left.
+At the base of the descent, the white-blazed Lower Trail begins on the right, but you should continue ahead on the red-on-white-blazed Wyanokie Circlar Trail.
+Just beyond, the trail crosses a stream on rocks, and soon afterwards, the yellow-on-white Mine Trail joins from the left.
 Proceed ahead, now following three different trail blazes.

 A short distance ahead, you'll notice on the left the ruins of a stone shelter, constructed by members of the Green Mountain Club in the 1930s.
 The trail now approaches Blue Mine Brook.
 Just before reaching the brook, there is a circular mine pit to the right of the trail, with a small pile of tailings (discarded waste rock) to its left.
 The trail crosses the brook on a wooden footbridge, built as an Eagle Scout project in 2002.